deankoch/rasterbc_src/src_gfc.knit.md

 fnames.static = fnames.static[names(fnames.static) != 'loss']
 ```

-Finally, we split all layers up into mapsheets corresponding to the NTS/SNRC codes (??
-GB total).
+Finally, we split all layers up into mapsheets corresponding to the NTS/SNRC codes (580 MB total).
 Expect this to take around 30 minutes.
 The use of a temporary metadata list, `cfg.temp`, is a kludge to prevent `MPB_split` from looking for yearly data in the static variables.